The Best Bedtime Stories for Kids

 Set in Poland during the 1940’s Nazi invasion, The Silver Sword, based on true historical events, begins with Joseph, a Polish headmaster, arrested by the Gestapo and taken to a prison camp, from which he later escapes.
 But upon returning to Warsaw, Joseph finds his family gone (his wife has also been arrested, and the three children are in hiding) and their home destroyed.
 A paper knife (The Silver Sword), once belonging to his wife, now lies in the possession of a pickpocket called Jan.
 Joseph leaves, intending to follow his family to Switzerland, where he assumes they have fled.
 But Jan and The Silver Sword form the central thread of the story, as the boy befriends the three children and joins them in their journey in search of their parents.
 An exciting, tense and often exhilarating story, The Silver Sword follows one family’s challenging journey to safety, and finally back to each other.

 A truly magical book which children will never forget – a gift they will take with them into adulthood.
 Peter, Susan, Edmund and Lucy are sent to stay at a big old house with an eccentric professor and accidentally stumble into Narnia through the back of a wardrobe – a frozen, snowy land in which it is always winter, but never Christmas’.
-This is a book full of adventure and imagination, with great characters like Mr Tumnus the Faun, the icily terrifying White Witch and Aslan, the great and mysterious Lion whose arrival signals a great change in the land, as well as a great sacrifice.
-Deep and layered, as well as a real page-turner, The Lion The Witch and The Wardrobe is a wonderful introduction to The Chronicles of Narnia even though it is the second book in the series.
-It will leave you and your child eager to read the other 6 together!
+This book is full of adventure and imagination, with great characters like Mr Tumnus the Faun, the icily terrifying White Witch and Aslan, the great and mysterious Lion.
+His arrival signals a great change in the land, as well as a great sacrifice.
+Deep and layered, as well as a real page-turner, The Lion, The Witch and The Wardrobe is a wonderful introduction to The Chronicles of Narnia even though it is the second book in the series.
+It will leave you and your child eager to read the other six together!

 I remember discovering Artemis Fowl soon after it was published (I was twelve), then later surreptitiously reading the eighth and final book of this sci-fi fantasy series in a shop (I was, er, twenty-three).
-Twelve-year-old criminal mastermind Artemis Fowl may inhabit a sprawling mansion on the outskirts of Dublin, but he is already primed for his first big money-making scheme: divest the fairyfolk of their pot of gold’, by kidnapping a fairy and waiting for the ransom to arrive.
-What he doesn’t bet upon is Captain Holly Short of the LEPrecon (Lower Elements Police Reconnaissance) Unit, who is to be assisted by technologically adept centaur Foaly, and a whole host of outlandishly unforgettable characters.
-This fast-paced, wise-cracking adventure, described by the author as Die Hard with fairies’, is a guaranteed gripping read for young readers and any older ones…
+Twelve-year-old criminal mastermind Artemis Fowl may inhabit a sprawling mansion on the outskirts of Dublin, but he is already primed for his first big money-making scheme: divest the fairy-folk of their pot of gold, by kidnapping a fairy and waiting for the ransom to arrive.
+He doesn’t bet upon Captain Holly Short of the LEPrecon (Lower Elements Police Reconnaissance) Unit, who is to be assisted by technologically adept centaur Foaly, and a whole host of outlandishly unforgettable characters.
+This fast-paced, wise-cracking adventure, described by the author as Die Hard with fairies, is a guaranteed gripping read for young readers and any older ones…

 Don’t be fooled by his size!
 When Sophie is carried from her room in the middle of the night and taken to Giantland, she believes her cards are marked.
 However, more mousey than murderous, Sophie is in the good hands of her midnight captor, the BFG.
 His fellow giants, on the other hand, are not as friendly and have a penchant for children’s blood.
 Sophie must prevent their gluttonous massacre.
 With the help of the snozzcumber munching BFG, they set out to stop the Childchewer, Bonecrusher and the rest of the terrifying giants from swallowing the children of England.